rfht/fnaify/README.md

 * Soulcaster 2
 * Stardew Valley
 * TowerFall: Ascension (needs libtheoraplay)
+* Wizorb (needs a different FNA.dll than the bundled one)
 * Wyv and Keep (needs libtheorafile; needs a different FNA.dll than the bundled one)

 Special Case: Axiom Verge